nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 By default we provide two username resolvers.

-One is based on the email field (`org.nuxeo.ecm.platform.oauth2.openid.auth.EmailBasedUserResolver`).
-The second one that handles username by concatenating the provider id and the user's subject field (`org.nuxeo.ecm.platform.oauth2.openid.auth.StoredUserInfoResolver`).
+One is based on the email field: `org.nuxeo.ecm.platform.oauth2.openid.auth.EmailBasedUserResolver`.
+The second one handles username by concatenating the provider id and the user's subject field: `org.nuxeo.ecm.platform.oauth2.openid.auth.StoredUserInfoResolver`.

 You can easily add your own by extending the`org.nuxeo.ecm.platform.oauth2.openid.auth.UserResolver` class.

 ## Others Parameters

-You have the possibility to change some behaviors by adding the following parameters in your [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}):
+You can change some behaviors by adding the following parameters in your [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}) file:

-*   `nuxeo.skip.oauth.token.state.check` (default: `false`): Whether to skip checking if the provider response contains the correct OAuth2 state.
+*   `nuxeo.skip.oauth.token.state.check` (default: `false`): Whether to skip checking if the provider response contains the correct OAuth 2 state.
 Default value if recommended for security.
 *   `nuxeo.oauth.auth.create.user` (default: `false`): Create user on request if not exists.

 * * *